International Trade and Investment (NHS Protection) Bill

 Description

-The International Trade and Investment (NHS Protection) Bill introduces three key duties for the UK government:
+The International Trade and Investment (NHS Protection) Bill aims to safeguard the NHS from the negative consequences of international trade agreements.
+It introduces three key duties for the Secretary of State:

-- Duty to Assess: At least three months before signing any international trade or investment treaty, the Secretary of State must assess the treaty's potential impact on NHS funding, operation, and development; whether dispute resolution mechanisms would be binding on the NHS; and the effects of such binding arrangements on the NHS.
+- Duty to Assess: At least three months before signing an international trade or investment treaty, the Secretary of State must assess the treaty's potential impact on NHS funding, operations, and development; whether dispute resolution mechanisms would be binding on the NHS; and the effect of such mechanisms on the NHS.

-- Duty to Ensure Exemption: If the assessment reveals a treaty, or its dispute resolution mechanisms, could significantly and adversely affect the NHS, the government must secure an exemption for the NHS from the treaty's provisions.
+- Duty to Secure Exemption: If the assessment reveals that a treaty could significantly and adversely affect the NHS, the government must secure an exemption for the NHS from that treaty.

-- Duty to Report: At least two months before signing a treaty, the Secretary of State must report to Parliament on the assessment conducted and any secured NHS exemptions.
+- Duty to Report: At least two months before signing a treaty, the Secretary of State must present a report to Parliament detailing the assessment and any secured exemptions.

-The bill defines the NHS across all four UK nations and specifies that it comes into force three months after being passed.
+The bill defines the NHS across all four UK nations and mandates that the bill applies to all four nations.

 Government Spending